Register Login

 In well-tuned systems, the wait events make up about 60% of the response time.
 Otherwise, the proportion may be much higher, which has a negative effect on the response times.
 Wait event tuning can therefore frequently bring about a significant improvement in database performance.

 For information on the distribution between wait event time and CPU time, refer to the initial screen of transaction ST04 ("Busy wait time" and "CPU time").
-Note, however, that ST04 may also include Idle Wait Events in the Busy Wait Time, which is why it is best to check the accuracy of the Busy Wait Time with the data from V$SYSTEM_EVENT (see below).
+Note, however, that ST04 may also include Idle Wait Events in the Busy Wait Time, which is why it is best to check the accuracy of the Busy Wait Time with the data from V$SYSTEM_EVENT.

 3. For what purpose are wait events used?

-Looking at all the wait events that have accumulated since the start database was started enables you to draw conclusions as to the extent of the potential for optimization and where you need to focus on increasing global database performance.
+Looking at all the wait events that have accumulated since the start database was started enables you to conclude as to the extent of the potential for optimization and where you need to focus on increasing global database performance.

 If sporadic performance bottlenecks occur, analyzing the wait events that occurred during the problematic period can also be very helpful.